dhis2/training-docs/content/tracker_use/tg_Capture_app.md

 >
 > This also has some affect on data entry/user access.
 A user that has capture access to the organisation unit that is the current owner of the TEI/Program will have write access to all enrollments for that TEI/Program combination.
 A user that has search access to the organisation unit that is the current owner will have access to search and find the TEI/Program combination.

+#### STOP - Perform Exercise 5

+### Review the recap slide

 ## Assignment

-After you have completed all demos and they have finished the exercises, have them complete the graded assignment for this session.
+After you have completed all demos, they have finished the exercises and you have reviewed the recap slip, have them complete the graded assignment for this session.
 If you find you are running out of time, assign the graded assignment to them and ask them to complete it outside of the live scheduled session.